| Read time: 7 mins

 In short, it’s imperative for cemetery operators in terms of compliance practices to know who is buried where at all times, and to be able to access that information when they need it.

 With old paper maps that may have been based on surveys taken years prior, manually overwritten, and in deteriorating condition, complete confidence in the information you hold isn’t always guaranteed.

 From a legal standpoint, that may even pose risk in terms of issues such as mislocated graves, wrong grave openings, markers or monuments installed at wrong graves, or double-sold plots.

-In terms of best practice, linking your mapping information to digital records enables you to quickly and easily see exactly who is buried in a plot, along with related information, including ownership, digitized paper records, and even headstone images.
+In terms of best practice, linking your mapping information to digital records enables you to quickly and easily see exactly who is buried in a plot, along with related information, including ownership, digitised paper records, and even headstone images.
 From a compliance point of view, a full history of each record telling you who did what, where, when and how, also provides you with even greater accountability.

-PlotBox’s verified mapping process utilizes high resolution aerial drone imagery to create a truly digital cemetery burial plot map, along with a forensic audit of your inventory, with real time status ensuring that what is on the ground matches exactly what you have in the office.
+PlotBox’s verified mapping process utilises high resolution aerial drone imagery to create a truly digital cemetery burial plot map, along with a forensic audit of your inventory, with real time status ensuring that what is on the ground matches exactly what you have in the office.